-At first glance, ChatGPT looks like the ultimate language learning tool.
+At first glance, ChatGPT looks like the ultimate language learning app.
 You can ask it anything, generate sentences instantly, simulate conversations, get corrections, and adapt content to your level in real time.

 Compared to traditional apps, it feels almost unfair.